Barbog/deja-website/pages/survival-guide.the-beginner's-guide.what-should-i-expect.en.md

 typora-root-url: ../static
 ---

+Expect:

+- A  Baltic midsummer soltice celebration.

+-  Nothing.

-Nothing.
-Do Not Expect Anything.
+- Do Not Expect Anything.

+  ​

 If you don't bring it with you, or make it happen, it won't be there.

+"what is in there?" asked Luke.

+"only what you take with you." replied Yoda
-*There are no spectators*

-*You create this event.*
+*There are no spectators*							*You create this event.*